-If the skittle is dropped in the box, penalty points will be incurred for every tenth of a second above 20 seconds from Line "F".
+If the skittle is dropped in the box, penalty points will be incurred for every tenth of a second above 20 seconds from the F line.
 A skittle dropped outside box incurs 30 penalty points.

 5.1.17 Landing Zone: